Matt Vierling Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 24th in the league.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.18).
+- The Royals' 5.22 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs allowed (111 total, 1.2 per game).
+- Royals pitchers combine to give up 113 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Lynch (2-4 with a 4.18 ERA and 31 strikeouts in 47 1/3 innings pitched) gets the start for the Royals, his ninth of the season.
+- Yarbrough (2-4 with a 5.29 ERA and 19 strikeouts in 32 1/3 innings pitched) makes the start for the Royals, his fifth of the season.

-- His last time out came on Friday, July 7 against the Cleveland Guardians, when the left-hander tossed six innings, surrendering three earned runs while giving up six hits.
+- The left-hander's most recent appearance was on Sunday, July 9 against the Cleveland Guardians, when he tossed six innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.